alixer-alex/irvinehacks2025/README.md

 Need to run the backend and frontend at the same time.

 To do so:
+    Note) For if you don’t have a session.json: cd into backend.
+In terminal, type py first_time_login.py

     1) cd into backend.
 Then, in the terminal, type py app.py

     2) cd into frontend, IN A DIFFERENT TERMINAL. type npm run dev.